-1 gas reductions from changed land use patterns and improved 2 transportation.
-Without significant changes in land use and 3 transportation policy, California will not be able to achieve the 4 goals of AB 32.

-- (d) In addition, vehicles account for 50 percent of air pollution in California and percent of its consumption of petroleum.
+- (c) Greenhouse gas emissions from vehicles can be substantially reduced by new vehicle technology and by the increased use of low carbon fuel.
+However, even taking these measures into account, it will be necessary to achieve significant additional greenhouse gas reductions from changed land use patterns and improved transportation.
+Without significant changes in land use and transportation policy, California will not be able to achieve the goals of AB 32. - (d) In addition, vehicles account for 50 percent of air pollution in California and percent of its consumption of petroleum.
 Changes in land use and transportation policy will provide significant assistance to California's goals to implement the federal and state Clean Air Acts and to reduce its dependence on petroleum. - (e) Current planning models and analytical techniques used for making transportation infrastructure decisions and for air quality planning should be able to assess the effects of policy choices, such as residential development patterns, expanded transit service and accessibility, the walkability of communities, and the use of economic incentives and disincentives. - SEC.
-2. Section 14522.1 is added to the Government Code, to read: - 14522.1. (a) (1) The commission, in consultation with the State Air Resources Board, shall adopt guidelines for the use of travel demand models used in the development of regional transportation plans by regional transportation planning agencies designated pursuant to Section 29532 for (A) federally designated metropolitan planning organizations, (B) county transportation agencies in areas that have been designated as nonattainment areas under the federal Clean Air Act, and (C) in the Counties of Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura, the agency described in Section 130004 of the Public Utilities Code. - (2) The preparation of the guidelines shall include the formation of an advisory committee that shall include representatives of the regional transportation planning agencies, the department, organizations knowledgeable in the creation and use of travel demand models, local governments, and organizations concerned with the impacts of transportation investments on communities and the environment.
-The commission shall hold two workshops on the guidelines, one in northern California and one in southern California.
+2. Section 14522.1 is added to the Government Code, to read: - 14522.1. (a) (1) The commission, in consultation with the State Air Resources Board, shall adopt guidelines for travel demand models used in the development of regional transportation plans by (A) federally designated metropolitan planning organizations, (B) county transportation agencies in areas that have been designated as nonattainment areas under the federal Clean Air Act, and (C) in the Counties of Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura, the agency described in Section 130004 of the Public Utilities Code. - (2) The preparation of the guidelines shall include the formation of an advisory committee that shall include representatives of the regional transportation planning agencies, the department, organizations knowledgeable in the creation and use of travel demand models, local governments, and organizations concerned with the impacts of transportation investments on communities and the environment.
+The commission shall hold two workshops on the guidelines, one in northern California and one in southern

+California.
 The workshops shall be incorporated into regular commission meetings.